Are Great Danes Good with Kids? Family Guide

 Great Danes can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 110-175 lbs and lifespan of 7-10 yrs, the Great Dane benefits from care tailored to its physical and behavioral profile.
 Prospective Great Dane owners should know that this large working breed demands an informed approach to nutrition, exercise, and preventive health management.

 Breed-Specific Health Profile: Research identifies bloat, hip dysplasia, heart disease as conditions with higher prevalence in Great Danes.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Great Dane's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Great Danes Family.

 Age-Appropriate Interactions